Scottish Building Society Conveyancing Panel Information

 • List of fee-earners who are foreign qualified

-Prime Professional’s PII renewal form enquires if my firm had been removed off any bank panels in the last 12 months.
-I just found out that the practice is no longer on the Scottish Building Society conveyancing panel?
-Is this likely to impact my PII premium?
+JLT’s PI Insurance renewal form enquires if my firm had been excluded from any lender panels in the last 12 months.
+I just became aware that the firm is no longer on the Scottish Building Society solicitor panel?
+Is this likely to effect my PII cover?

-Your insurance brokers are your best port of call to address this question.
+The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Scottish Building Society solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-My firm is listed on the Scottish Building Society conveyancing panel and all set to complete a purchase within the next week.
-My file does not contain a Mortgage Deed for the client to sign.
-Who do I contact at Scottish Building Society to obtain duplicate documents?
+My firm is listed on the Scottish Building Society conveyancing panel and all set to complete a remortgage within the next week.
+I dont have a Mortgage Deed for the client to execute.
+Who do I contact at Scottish Building Society to get a duplicate Deed?

-You would be advised to contact Scottish Building Society to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes a specific question for banks to enumerate who to contact to obtain standard documents.
+You need to contact Scottish Building Society to obtain standard documents.
+The CML Handbook incorporates an individual inquiry for banks to establish who to contact to obtain standard documents.
 Scottish Building Society in their Part 2’s state:

-Please remember to quote the firm’s Scottish Building Society conveyancing panel number.
+You will need to quote the firm’s Scottish Building Society solicitors panel number.

 Find a Lawyer on the Scottish Building Society Solicitor Panel